awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-prerequisites.md

 Set up your IAM user to enable access to the AWS OpsWorks Stacks service \(and related services that AWS OpsWorks Stacks relies on\)\.

 To assign service access permissions to your IAM user, see [Attaching Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#attach-managed-policy-console)\.
-Attach the `AWSOpsWorksFullAccess` and `AmazonS3FullAccess` policies to the user you created in the previous step or to the existing IAM user that you want to use\.
+Attach the `AWSOpsWorks_FullAccess` and `AmazonS3FullAccess` policies to the user you created in the previous step or to the existing IAM user that you want to use\.

 You have now completed all of the setup steps and can [start this walkthrough](gettingstarted-simple.md)\.